huandu/go-clone/README.md

 If there is any custom type should be considered as scalar, call `MarkAsScalar` to mark it manually.
 See [MarkAsScalar sample code](https://godoc.org/github.com/huandu/go-clone#example-MarkAsScalar) for more details.

+### Clone "no-copy" structs defined in `sync` and `sync/atomic`

+There are some "no-copy" types like `sync.Mutex`, `atomic.Value`, etc.
+They cannot be cloned by copying all fields one by one, but we can alloc a new zero value and call methods to do proper initialization.

+Currently, following "no-copy" types can be cloned properly.

+- `sync.Mutex`: Cloned value is a newly allocated zero mutex.
+- `sync.RWMutex`: Cloned value is a newly allocated zero mutex.
+- `sync.WaitGroup`: Cloned value is a newly allocated zero wait group.
+- `*sync.Cond`: Cloned value is a cond with a newly allocated zero lock.
+- `sync.Pool`: Cloned value is an empty pool with the same `New` function.
+- `sync.Map`: Cloned value is a sync map with cloned key/value pairs.
+- `sync.Once`: Cloned value is a once type with the same done flag.
+- `atomic.Value`: Cloned value is a new atomic value with the same value.

+If there is any type defined in built-in package should be considered as "no-copy" types, please open new issue to let me know.
+I will update the default.

+### SSet custom clone function

+If default clone strategy doesn't work for some custom types, we can call `SetCustomFunc` to clone it manually.

+See [SetCustomFunc sample code](https://godoc.org/github.com/huandu/go-clone#example-SetCustomFunc) for more details.

 ### `Wrap`, `Unwrap` and `Undo`

 Package `clone` provides `Wrap`/`Unwrap` functions to protect a pointer value from any unexpected mutation.